There are legal obligations for most small businesses. They will vary depending on the nature of the business.

 - business that are related to a business that is covered by the Privacy Act.

-More information is available from the Office of the Australian Information Officer.
+More information is available from the Office of the Australian Information Commissioner.

 TIP: If you are an Aboriginal business operator, Law Way: Indigenous Business and the Law will help you understand the essential responsibilities, risks and obligations of operating a business.